 Robert Englund dazzles in New Line Cinema’s long-awaited franchise crossover

 This past Friday the 13th, I went for something a bit left-field.
 It was still a movie starring Jason Voorhees, but not the traditional Camp Crystal slaughter I typically opt for.
-Every time this infamous date rolls around I am confronted with the same old question: which instalment of the hit franchise should I reach for this time?
+Every time this infamous date rolls around I am confronted with the same old question: which instalment of the hit franchise should indulge in this time?
 And with so many sequels, spin-offs and reboots, it is never an easy choice.
 On the whole, Friday the 13th II-VI are the instalments I gravitate towards — though I do have a soft spot for 1988‘s hacked-to-pieces Friday the 13th Part VII: The New Blood, which despite its setbacks does feature one of the most irresistible finales in the series, Kane Hodder’s marauding ‘Zombie Jason’ going full-on Universal monster mode against Lar Park Lincoln’s tepid Carrie clone, Tina Shepard.
 You’d think we’d get bored of such mindless trash, watching the same old nonsense time and time again, but if you’re feeling lowbrow, what better series to indulge in than Friday the 13th?
 It made mindlessness an art form during its irrepressible 80s run.

+I tend to abandon certain instalments for a reason, but time is a great healer, and every once in a while I opt for those unusual suspects with a renewed hope.
+After all, they belong to the same series, have some of the same themes and characters, how bad could they really be?
 Of all those sequels, A Nightmare on Elm Street 2: Freddy’s Revenge is one I continue to revisit despite myself.
-Though I’m not its biggest fan, the movie has some truly stand-out moments.
-It also has arguably the most interesting protagonist in the series in Mark Patton’s final boy, Jesse Walsh, and a Krueger variant who is hands-down the scariest of the bunch.
-Every so often I reach for Freddy’s Revenge with renewed hope but always leave underwhelmed.
+I’m not the film’s biggest fan, but the movie has some truly stand-out moments.
+It also features the most interesting protagonist in the series in Mark Patton’s final boy, Jesse Walsh, and a Krueger variant who is hands-down the scariest of the bunch, but it always leaves me feeling underwhelmed.
 It’s still a fun nostalgia trip, but there are just too many silly moments in a movie that sets out to, and often succeeds in, being very dark indeed.
 It is a far sight better than those camp later instalments, but for those who prefer Krueger’s plethora of cheap one-liners, that humour (as lousy as it was) was at least purposeful.
 Crazed budgies and child-faced demon dogs were actually supposed to be scary.

 Ironically, Freddy’s Revenge is also much better than the majority of Friday the 13th instalments, but with Friday the 13th, trash is exactly what audiences pay to see.
 For this reason, I am a firm believer that the franchise has no place in the current horror climate.
 You can’t recreate that silly, gimmick-laden formula for modern audiences.
 I mean, you could, but they’d likely just reject it.
 Today, everything is a sophisticated update or well-rounded origins story.
 Michael Myers is more than suited to that formula, but not so much Jason, a character who very much belongs to the 80s.
 I thought James Isaac did a fine job with 2001’s Jason X. He understood that the series was little more than fast food thrills and topped it off with a tasty dollop of tacky self-awareness.
 It had the production values of a Sci-fi channel space drama, and many fans struggled to swallow its celestial digression, but on the whole it got the franchise and everything it stood for.
-Fans of the original series were mostly unimpressed.
-In their heart of hearts, they wanted yet another 80s Paramount outing — great in theory, impossible in reality (though a period piece could be very welcome for a nostalgia-hungry generation fed on a flashback diet of Cobra Kai and Stranger Things).
+Fans were mostly unimpressed.
+In their heart of hearts, they wanted yet another 80s Paramount outing — great in theory, impossible in reality (though a period piece could prove a winner for a nostalgia-hungry generation fed on a flashback diet of Cobra Kai and Stranger Things).

 Freddy Krueger: Being dead wasn’t a problem, but being forgotten, now that’s a bitch.
 I can’t come back if nobody remembers me.
 I can’t come back if nobody’s afraid.

 By the process of elimination, the only movie that could save an evening quickly dying under the weight of indecision was Freddy vs Jason.
 This was a film I didn’t particularly take to upon release and one I have heard plenty of bad things about in the interim.
 Celebrity actors, Punch and Judy silliness, mind-blowingly second-rate instances of CGI — I’d heard it all, but silliness seemed like something of a godsend following the reboot’s straight-as-a-die shenanigans.
 If ever there was a chance for me to appreciate Freddy vs Jason this was indeed it.

 But what comes up must come down, and boy did Krueger’s stock plummet, the series micromanaging itself into nonexistence less than three years later.
 Thanks to the mythos-crushing escapades of A Nightmare on Elm Street 5: The Dream Child and the desperate 3-D cash-in that was Freddy’s Dead: The Final Nightmare, Freddy had finally outstayed his welcome.
-Two years later, having finally purchased the rights to the ‘Elm Street’ franchise, New Line would take its first pop at Jason-led immortality with the hugely disappointing Jason Goes to Hell: The Final Friday, giving the movie to a fresh-out-of-film-school rookie named Adam Marcus, who though a known admirer of the series and a huge horror buff, approached the material with the reckless abandon of a juvenile confronted with a new chest of toys.
+Two years later, having finally purchased the rights to the ‘Elm Street’ franchise, New Line would take its first pop at Jason-led immortality with the hugely disappointing Jason Goes to Hell: The Final Friday, giving the movie to a fresh-out-of-film-school rookie named Adam Marcus, who though a known admirer of the series and a huge horror buff, approached the material with the reckless abandon of a juvenile given a new chest of toys.

-Freddy vs Jason is redolent of Scream‘s legacy, featuring a box-fresh cast of teenage fodder, a crowd-pleasing pop star, a wuss-rock soundtrack and the kind of slick production that made the crudely edited, open-canvas horror of the 80s a thing of the past.
-Suddenly everything was regimented, acutely calculated, sprinkled with studio stardust and celebrity.
+Freddy vs Jason is redolent of Scream‘s legacy, featuring a box-fresh cast of teenage fodder, a crowd-pleasing pop star, a wuss-rock soundtrack and the kind of slick production that made the crudely edited, open-canvas horror of the 80s seem like a thing of the past.
+Suddenly everything was much slicker, sprinkled with studio stardust and celebrity.
 At the time I’m sure this grated on me, but compared with the Friday the 13th and A Nightmare on Elm Street reboots it was very much welcome this time around.
 The inclusion of Englund alone was enough to overshadow those efforts, and with a welcome cameo from Pamela Voorhees herself, Betsy Palmer, I actually felt like I was watching something dear to me.
 Friday the 13th was finally underway.

 Mark Davis: Do you want some free advice?
 Coffee.
 Make friends with it.